 OBJECTIVE or GOAL

-Configure the NuGenesis RPC service so that it uses a TEMP folder on a large drive other than it's currently-configured TEMP location.
+Configure the NuGenesis RPC service to use a TEMP folder on a different drive.

 - NuGenesis 8 SDMS

 - Log in to the NuGenesis File Capture server as the RPC service user.